m-aciek/attributivegettext/README.md

 Extension of Python gettext that lets you use contexts as attributes in translation strings.

-It consists of two classes, ``AttributableTranslations`` which holds attributes logic.
+It consists of two classes, ``AttributiveTranslations`` which holds attributes logic.

     msgid "user"